May/June 2020 WASSCE not cancelled - WAEC - Vanguard News

-The West African Examinations Council (WAEC) said on Sunday the May/June 2020 West African Senior Secondary Certificate Examination, 2020 (WASSCE), has not been cancelled.
+The West African Examinations Council (WAEC)says the May/June 2020 West African Senior Secondary Certificate Examination, 2020 (WASSCE), has not been cancelled.

-The Head of WAEC, Nigeria, Mr. Patrick Areghan, said in a statement that a notice alleging the cancellation of 2020 WASSCE did not emanate from the Council.
+In a statement by the Head of WAEC, Nigeria, Mr Patrick Areghan, on Sunday, the body explained that a notice alleging the cancellation of 2020 WASSCE did not emanate from the council.

+The council said it was the handwork of mischief makers and consequently, false and misleading.

-Areghan said: “Our attention has been drawn to a fake publication circulating on social media, to the effect that the WAEC has cancelled the conduct of the WASSCE for school candidates, 2020, as a result of the coronavirus pandemic and was, therefore, set to refund N22,500 to candidates who had enrolled for the examination.
+“Our attention has been drawn to a fake publication circulating in the social media, to the effect that the WAEC has cancelled the conduct of the WASSCE for School Candidates, 2020, as a result of the Coronavirus pandemic and was therefore, set to refund N22,500 to candidates who had enrolled for the examination.

 ”The publication is patently false and deceitful.